Level Descriptions

 Intermediate (Level 3)

-You have a solid vocabulary of steps and can execute different time step variations in various tempos.
+You have a solid vocabulary of steps, including pull backs, and can execute different time step variations in various tempos.
 Improvisation is not new to you and you have a basic understanding of music and how to use it in your dance.
+You can do the Shim Sham, Walkaround/Coles Stroll, and BS Chorus.

 Advanced Intermediate (Level 4)